 Check Local Rules

-As mentioned earlier, smoke bombs are regulated by local governments since they are essentially a pyrotechnic device.
+As mentioned earlier, colored smoke is regulated by local governments since they are essentially a pyrotechnic device.
 Before planning your smoke bomb photoshoot, be sure to check with your local authorities on allowed use.

-Familiarize yourself when and where you can use smoke bombs, where you have to avoid them, and if there are any other special regulations regarding their use.
-If you need permission to use them, be sure to get one from the local authorities and inform your neighbors if you plan on using them on your own property.
+Familiarize yourself when and where you can use smoke grenades, where you have to avoid using them, and if there are any other special regulations regarding their use.
+If you need permission to do so, be sure to get one from the local authorities and inform your neighbors if you plan on using them on your own property.

-Keep in mind that smoke bombs are illegal if you’re under 18.
+Keep in mind that smoke bombs are illegal to purchase if you’re under 18.

 Smoke Bomb Photography: Tips & Tricks

-Now that we’ve covered how to get started with smoke bomb photography, here are a few extra tips for your photoshoots involving smoke bombs.
+Now that we’ve covered how to get started with this style of photography, here are a few extra tips for your photoshoots involving smoke bombs.

 Plan Your Photoshoot Beforehand